PageDragonDev/wellness/src/services/chemical-light-radio.md

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\__

-**Skin Tightening with Radio Frequency - Forma by Inmode**
+\*\*Skin Tightening with Radio Frequency

+* Forma by Inmode
+  \*\*

-Discover younger-acting skin.
+Discover younger-acting skin
+.
 Improve the skin’s overall appearance with smoother skin and a more radiant glow.

 Forma uses radio-frequency technology to provide optimal skin contraction in the deep layers of the skin.
 Radio-frequency energy will stimulate the formation of new collagen and improve skin elasticity for long lasting improvement.
 Forma is suitable for all skin types and is appropriate for individuals seeking a non-invasive and a natural looking approach to improvements in skin tone and texture irregularities.

 Areas that can be treated:

+*

-* Forma can be used on both the face and the body.
+Forma can be used on both the face and the body.

 * Commonly treated areas on the face include: forehead, crows feet, nasolabial folds, jowls, smile lines, and neck.
 * On the body, popular treatments consist of the arms (bat wings), abdomen, and other areas that may need contraction.

 Forma is an essentially painless procedure with no downtime due to its precise technology and deep-layer targeting of the skin.
 Slight redness in the treatment area is common post-procedure, which subsides within a few hours.
 It is recommended that weekly sessions are performed over a 6-8 week period for optimal results.
 Forma can be used in combination with most other laser treatments, facials, injectables, and/or filler.

 If you are looking for a facial pick me up with no downtime this is the treatment for you!

 \_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_\_

+**
-**Fractora by Inmode **
+Fractora by Inmode
+ **

-Rejuvenate & restore your skin.
+Rejuvenate & restore your skin
+.\
 Discover a superior solution to decrease wrinkles, improve skin complexion, reduce skin irregularities (including acne/acne scars) and provide a healthier younger looking you!

 Fractora skin treatment is a fractional rejuvenation that combines radio frequency with microneedling.
 This treatment is designed to create a controlled trauma to the skin in which the body produces collagen and elastin to repair resulting in a reduction in wrinkles, fine lines, and improvement to the overall texture of the skin.
 This treatment is most commonly used on the face and neck but any part of the body can be treated that exhibit wrinkles, discoloration or acne scarring.
 This treatment can be used over active cystic acne, acne scars, and melasma.
 It is safe for all skin types.